ethereumjs/ethereumjs-monorepo/packages/vm/developer.md

 Tests run against source by default.
 They can be run with the `--dist` flag:

-`npm run build:dist && node ./tests/tester --state --dist`
+`yarn run build:dist && node ./tests/tester --state --dist`

-See `package.json` for all the scripts in the `test:` namespace, such as `npm run test:state` which would execute the above.
+See `package.json` for all the scripts in the `test:` namespace, such as `yarn run test:state` which would execute the above.

 Use `--fork` to pass in the desired hardfork: